yoonki-kim/esp-va-sdk/README.md

     *   Mobile App version.
     *   Mobile Phone model and the Android version or any skin it is running.
     *   Complete device logs taken over UART.
-    *   The ais_sdk and esp-idf branch you are using and the AUDIO_BOARD_PATH that you have set.
+    *   The esp-va-sdk and esp-idf branch you are using and the AUDIO_BOARD_PATH that you have set.

-## A2.3 Device crashing
+## A1.3 Device crashing

 My device is crashing: